OceanographyforEveryone/OpenCTD/README.md

 **Note:** Depending on how tight your OpenCTD housing is, you may want to pot the probes first, and then connect them.

-3D print the [OpenCTD baseplate](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/3D_Printer_Files/OpenCTDv4.stl).
+3D print the [OpenCTD baseplate](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/3D_Printer_Files/OpenCTD_2in.stl).
 The outside of the baseplate is the portion of the base plate that will be exposed to the water--this is the side w/o the indentation for the pressure sensor.

 Place a small amount of heatshrink tubing on the pressure sensor to prevent epoxy from coming in contact with the membrane.
 Affix the pressure sensor to the center indentation in the base plate.
 Lightly cover the edge of the indentation with 2-ton epoxy, taking care not to let any come in contact with the membrane.
-Seat the sensor in the indentation and apply more epoxy (This will provide added protection for this circuit, for deeper operations).
+Seat the sensor in the indentation and apply more epoxy (This will provide added protection for this circuit).
 Let the epoxy cure for 20 minutes.
 Trim away the exposed heat shrink taking care not to damage the pressure sensor. **Optional: Apply a small amount of electrical tape over the membrane of the pressure sensor to protect it while you work.**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Pressure sensor seated in the baseplate](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/potting1.jpg?raw=true "Pressure sensor seated in baseplate")